 We’ve talked about some of these unique characteristics in the past.
 It’s now time to provide a comprehensive definition of GRP.

-GRP is software designed for the unique requirements of public financial management.
+GRP is software designed for the unique requirements of Public Financial Management (PFM).
 GRP software is budget-driven through the use of Commitment Accounting, where the budget is the legal embodiment of government objectives.
 Commitment Accounting is used only in government and other forms of public financial management.

 GRP is designed to cover the entire government budget cycle, including Budget Preparation and Budget Execution.
 Budget Preparation is the key mechanism for governments to determine how objectives will be met and how to improve government performance.
 Government revenue and expenditures are managed during Budget Execution using Commitment Accounting.
 Funds are set aside during procurement and hiring cycles to ensure that the budget is not exceeded.
 Changes in the government financial situation result in budget transfers to ensure fiscal discipline.

 How can Government Resource Planning Improve Citizen Services?

 Governments carry complex mandates.
 Improving results requires mechanisms in GRP software for planning and analysis throughout the Budget Cycle with an emphasis on improving government services.

 Governments don’t have shareholders.
 They report to citizens, and citizens demand transparent and open government.
 Citizen reports focus on planned budgets versus actual expenditures.
 Governments use governance mechanisms to describe how objectives will be met, and then assess whether objectives were or were not met.
 Many governments follow international public sector accounting standards for these reports.
 Releasing this information to citizens makes governments more accountable.

 Managing and reporting on government performance requires a complex Chart of Accounts (COA) design.
 COAs change as governments find new ways to improve services and performance.
 These changes need to be integrated into the fundamental building blocks of Commitment Accounting to ensure that budgets are executed properly.